7 Tips to Build your Employer Branding Strategy

 The Ambassify platform has an employee referral module that lets you activate your current employees whenever there’s an opening in the company.
 The module allows them to share open positions on social networks, and it allows you to track who was referred, by whom, when, for which position, and was that person ultimately hired.

-- Employee engagement - regular surveys should give clear enough insight into how employees perceive your employer branding efforts.
+- Employee engagement.
+Regular surveys should give clear enough insight into how employees perceive your employer branding efforts.
 Are they participating?
-If yes, why?
-If not, what can you change to get a better buy-in?

-- Brand awareness - specifically, brand awareness as it relates to the recruitment process.
+- Brand awareness.
+Specifically, brand awareness as it relates to the recruitment process.
 Are people coming in more informed about your company?
 Are you getting out-of-the-blue calls even when you’re not advertising an open position?
 Are your site’s ‘Open Positions’ pages getting more visitors?
-If these things are happening, it means that your strategy is producing results.

-- The pipeline - in the past, most candidates came to you via career and recruitment sites.
-You might find that this changes once you start working on your employer brand - slowly, more and more candidates will start contacting you directly, either through email or through social media sites.
-Measure this and, once there’s a significant increase, start investing in recruitment channels that make sense.
-Often, these will be review sites, LinkedIn, Facebook, and others that are not yet considered traditional but are on their way to becoming irreplaceable tools for companies and their HR departments.
+- The pipeline.
+In the past, most candidates came to you via career and recruitment sites.
+You might find that this changes once you start working on your employer brand - slowly, more and more candidates will start contacting you directly, either through email or social media sites.

 The times are gone when you could completely disregard your company’s image and reputation, and still be reasonably certain that you will be able to fill your ranks with qualified and competent employees.
-Around 86% of recruiters and 62% of employers feel that today’s is a candidate-driven market.
-That’s true - those who are not feeling that way are either in denial or on a lucky recruitment streak.
+Around 86% of recruiters and 62% of employers feel that ours is a candidate-driven market.

 Ambassify can help you harness the power of your current employees, turning them into employee advocates, and encouraging them to share their personal stories with their networks.
 We have helped dozens of companies like yours to step up their employer branding efforts, and we’re ready to work with you toward achieving your specific goals.